xiix0/scam/README.md

-If you sow your wild oats, hope for a crop failure.
+Change your thoughts and you change your world.